lorikayman/RebisTheory/src/lib/rebis_theory.md

 #### Lumbers as Constructs

 On the note of constructs connected with nature, such as gun puppies, [Lumbers](https://wiki.spiralknights.com/Lumber) may be identified as a non-tortomega invention.
-They are more crude in their construction, they have curse-like or [sealed sword](https://wiki.spiralknights.com/Sealed_Sword) __seal placed upom them__ instead of being carved, compared to [corrupted tortodrones](https://wiki.spiralknights.com/Tortodrone).
+They are more crude in their construction, they have curse-like or [sealed sword](https://wiki.spiralknights.com/Sealed_Sword) __seal placed upon them__ instead of being carved, compared to [corrupted tortodrones' shells](https://wiki.spiralknights.com/Tortodrone).

-While this depiction of imagery of an eye is different, it suggests a great techonoligcal gap between two inventsions -- wherein gun puppies naturally incorporate runic, spiral designs and stone exterior with overflowing elemental presence -- lumbers immitate that fusion in a more primitive manner through, potentially, sealing of elemental force.
+While this depiction of imagery of an eye is different, it suggests a great techonoligcal gap between two inventsions -- wherein gun puppies naturally incorporate runic, spiral designs and stone exterior with overflowing elemental presence, -- lumbers immitate that fusion in a more primitive manner through, potentially, sealing of elemental essences.

+Due to the notion of deveilites carving their sigils on tortodrones' shells, unknown party's drawn curse sigil on Carnavons' shields, but also gremlins' subtle incorporation of curse imagery which we will cover later, the imagery of a sealing symbol, herein being an eye, is one, we propose, inseparable from its roots in human culture and mythology.
+This symbol is tied with presence of shadow damage and curse in Spiral Knights, which makes us think of the symbolism of an evil eye, or a malevolent inverse of hand of Fatima (🪬).

+In terms of the technology itself being used during creation of lumbers, paper seals, we propose that gremlins are responsible for engineering of lumbers, while devilites may provide the initial technology on a selective basis, as only elemental lubers, excluding Ironwood Sentinel, possess the seal.

-Given the notion of deveilites carving their sigils on tortodrones' shells, and unknwon perpetrator drawing curse sigil on Carnavons' shields, they may also be seen as creators of elemental lumbers in the same context of Undercorp and gremlins working together, where the latter outsources the work to the prior: `Analysis of the data collected from these offices indicates that devilite corporations are outsourced by gremlins in order to design and manage various projects that include weapons specifically engineered to target Spiral Knight squads` ([Work for Idle Hands](https://wiki.spiralknights.com/Work_for_Idle_Hands)).
+Here, the context of Undercorp and gremlins connection must be acknowledged: `Analysis of the data collected from these offices indicates that devilite corporations are outsourced by gremlins in order to design and manage various projects that include weapons specifically engineered to target Spiral Knight squads` ([Work for Idle Hands](https://wiki.spiralknights.com/Work_for_Idle_Hands)), as it provides the foundation for such line of reasoning -- for gremlins to possess knowledge of seals and their application through a selected method.

-While we have not covered both parties in detail, the aforementioed notion of placing seals is one we will keep track of.

 #### Howlitzers, Dragons, and Drakes